okmanideep/okmanideep.github.io/_posts/2022-04-01-understanding-composition-and-side-effects.md

 ```

 ```
-🟢 Composition
-🟢 DisposableEffect
+TrafficLight(🟢)     - Registering Effects TrafficLight(🟢)     - DisposableEffect
-🟢 SideEffect
+TrafficLight(🟢)     - SideEffect
-🟢 LaunchedEffect
+TrafficLight(🟢)     - LaunchedEffect
 ---Click---------------------
-🔴 Composition
-🔴 DisposableEffect
+TrafficLight(🔴)     - Registering Effects TrafficLight(🔴)     - DisposableEffect
-🔴 SideEffect
+TrafficLight(🔴)     - SideEffect
-🔴 LaunchedEffect
+TrafficLight(🔴)     - LaunchedEffect
-🟢 onDispose
+TrafficLight(🟢)     - onDispose
 ```

 <div class="insight">
 <h3>✨ Insights</h3>

-<p>When animated, the outgoing composable is disposed only after the animation is complete</p>
+<p>When animated, the outgoing <code>DisposableEffect</code>s are disposed only after the animation is complete</p>
 </div>

 Might feel obvious in hindsight.
-But it is important to keep in mind that since the `DisposableEffect` of the incoming composable runs before the `onDispose` of the outgoing composable, if they are trying to attach to the same instance or acquire the same resource, it might create issues.
+But it is important to keep in mind that since the *incoming* `DisposableEffect` runs before the *outgoing* disposes.
+This basically doesn't allow those `Composable`s to acquire/attach-to the same resource.

 ---
 ## Ready Set Go